Hii-Arpit/ds-docs-devtron/versioned_docs/version-1.7/user-guide/global-configurations/authorization/README.md

 id: README
 title: README
 sidebar_label: README
+hide_table_of_contents: true
 ---

-`Authorization` section describes how to authenticate and authorize access to resources, also managing role-based access levels in Devtron.
+**Authorization** section describes how to authenticate and authorize access to resources, also managing role-based access levels in Devtron.

 Access can be granted to a user via: